Course Selection for 2020-2021 School Year timeline:

-October 10: Course selection overview video shown after completion of PSAT.
+October 16: Course selection overview Video shown after completion of PSAT.
 Course selection sheets handed out.

-Week of December 10th: Counselors meet with current Juniors from US History classes to select 19-20 Courses
+Week of December 2nd: Counselors meet with current Freshman from PE classes to select 19-20 Courses

-January 9th: Counselors meet with current 8th graders at Canton to select 19-20 Courses
+January 13th: Counselors meet with current 8th graders at Teft to select 19-20 Courses

-January 10th: Counselors meet with current 8th graders at Teft to select 19-20 Courses
+January 14th: Counselors meet with current 8th graders at Canton to select 19-20 Courses

-- Classes chosen in the fall 2018 are what you should expect to see on your course schedule for Fall 2019
+- Classes chosen in Fall 2019 are what you should expect to see on your course schedule for Fall 2020

 - If you change your mind about any course or course level, you must let your counselor know by June 1st.
 Otherwise, your schedule will reflect what was chosen in Fall 2019.
 No changes will be allowed after June 1

 - You must select several electives and prioritize them and select several PE options and prioritize those.
 We cannot promise students will receive their first choice.

 General Course Selection Sheets